Vir Phoha: Career

 Phoha began his career as professor of computer science at the University of Central Texas, now the Texas A&M University–Central Texas and was a faculty at Northeastern State University in Tahlequah, Oklahoma.
 Later, he was a professor of computer science and the director of the Center for Secure Cyberspace at Louisiana Tech University in Ruston, Louisiana.
 In 2015, Phoha was appointed professor of electrical engineering and computer science in the L.C.
 Smith College of Engineering and Computer Science at Syracuse University.

 Phoha has published 250 papers and six books on security related topics and holds 14 U.S. patents in behavioral authentication.

 Phoha serves as an associate editor for Digital Threats: Research and Practice and Transactions on Computational Social Systems journals.

 Awards

 In 2008, Phoha was selected as a distinguished scientist by the Association for Computing Machinery.

 In 2017, Phoha was awarded the IEEE Region 1 Technological Innovation in Academia Award for his contributions to authentication using behavioral biometrics.
 He is also a fellow of Society for Design and Process Science (SDPS).

 In 2018 He was elected as Fellow at the American Association for the Advancement of Science.

 In 2020, Phoha was elected as a National Academy of Inventors fellow.

+In 2022, he was named IEEE Fellow.